ioanmeri/MountainWay/README.md

 <a href="https://mountain-way.herokuapp.com/" target="_blank">Visit MountainWay</a>

-*Note: May take a moment for the server to respond*
+*Note: Initial load may take a while because inactive apps hibernate*

 The main reason for this project was to practice responsive design using **Flexbox**.